| |

 weight loss food using familiar

 ingredients.
-There is no reason to buy packaged drinks or powders.
+Don't buy packaged drinks or powders.
 They

-are expensive and most of them are not good for you anyway.
+are expensive and most of them are not healthy.
+Instead of buying

-food area, and among the canned and dry foods.
+food area, and among the canned and dry goods.

 Here are some examples of low calorie foods to get you started: